How to install PEX tubing - making a crimp connection.

 Step 8:

 Check the connection with a go-no-go gauge.
 The image below shows a connection which gauges properly.
+Checking PEX crimp ring with a go-no-go gauge for proper compression

 In both examples below, connection was done improperly and must be redone after removing the crimp ring and re-calibrating the tool.